jab0079/COMP4300-P1/README.md

 Compilation ---------------------------------------------------------

-	Included with this project are a heirarchy of Makefiles that should assist with the compilation.
+	Included with this project are a hierarchy of Makefiles that should assist with the compilation.
 To compile, simply type in 'make' to the commandline while in the uppermost directory that also contains this README file.